richard-ui/interactive-milestone-project/README.md

     -  Once selected, Red Markers will then display within that given area on the Google Map.

   vi.
-As a Customer, i want to be able to use the form as way of communication to book a reservation slot for a particular Restaurant.
+As a Customer, I want to be able to use the form as way of communication to book a reservation slot for a particular Restaurant.

      - The form has input fields that contain labels to identity what they mean aswell as icons to emphasise there relevance even more, so the user understands what to enter into the text box.

-     - Once the submit button is clicked it, all fields will be validated and if only if successful a message saying 'Message Sent' will appear on the page.
+     - Once the submit button is clicked it, all fields will be validated and if successful a message saying 'E-mail Message Sent' will appear on the Form.

      - Once validated, an email will be sent to the developers email account to make them aware of the reservation.